faircloth-lab/conda-recipes/README.md

 ### Package repository

-All packages builds within are available from: https://binstar.org/faircloth-lab.
+Packages build from these recipes are available from the binstar repository: https://binstar.org/faircloth-lab.
 To install packages from this repository using [conda][1], edit your `.condarc` file to look like: